LuisAlvar/AzureTerraWeatherAPI/README.md

 [For Windows]

-Now you can run terraform plan only and you will get a outlay back.
+Now you can run **terraform plan** only and you simply get the plan outline.

-## Azure DevOps Pipeline
+# Azure DevOps Pipeline
 Create a [new project](https://dev.azure.com/) under project settings.

 First go to Project Settings > click on Service connections